entrity/Keyboards/ergodox-slicemk/Flashing Firmware.md

 ## 3. Place the dongle in bootloader mode.
 The user LED should pulse slowly while in bootloader mode.

-1. Turn on both keyboard halves.
-(Press the reset button once (right).)
+1. Turn on both keyboard halves. (i.e. Press the reset button once (right).)
 2. Press the button on the dongle once to enter bootloader mode.
+(The dongle's LED will pulse very slowly.)
 That should give you a device at `/media/$USER/MDBT50QBOOT` (or whatever matches your dongle).
-3.

 > To update the firmware running on a dongle or keyboard half, it should be connected via USB and put into bootloader mode.
 All dongles/keyboards are shipped with an UF2 bootloader.
 While in bootloader mode, you will see a virtual flash drive on your computer.